Saxony Germany Travel Guide

 Do not miss the famed Dresdner Eierschecke and, if you visit in winter, the Dresdner Christstollen.

-Sample Saxon wines from the Elbe Valley or a local German beer from a traditional brewery.
+Sample Saxon wines from the Elbe A valley or a local German beer from a traditional brewery.

-Many restaurants offer a "Mittagsmenü" (lunch menu) during weekdays, usually from 12:BETWEEN MIDNIGHT and 2:00 PM.
-This provides a multi-course dining at a reduced price compared to dinner, offering excellent value.
+Many restaurants offer a "Mittagsmenü" (lunch menu) during weekdays, generally from 12:THE HOURS of 12 pm to 2:00 PM.
+This provides a multi-course dinner at a reduced price compared to dinner, offering excellent value.